liwt31/NPython/README.md

 ### Todo
 * import modules
+* `yield`
-* complete object model and more instrospection
+* complete object model and more instrospections
+* user defined class
-* more exception handling (with line and col number, stack info)
+* more exception handlings (with line and col number, stack info)
 * so much more

+### Performance
+Nim is claimed to be as fast as C, and indeed it is.
+According to some really primitive benchmarks (`spin.py` and `f_spin.py`), although NPython is currently 5x-10x slower than CPython 3.7, it is at least in some cases faster than CPython < 2.4.
+This is alreay a huge achievement considering the numerous optimizations out there in the CPython codebase and NPython literally has no nim code level optimization.
+The majority of time spent is on object allocation along with the slow big int library.
+The object allocation issue is basically impossible to solve unless we do GC on our own just like CPython.

 ### License
 Follow CPython license.